 If you are not satisfied with your landlord's response and you would like an officer to visit to carry out an inspection, please complete the Property inspection request- online form .

 More information about getting repairs carried out to your property is available on the Shelter website.

 If you are a landlord, we can offer you advice and information about your responsibilities as a landlord, including information about gas safety, fire safety, licensing for Houses in Multiple Occupation, and energy performance certificates.

 We operate the Cheshire Landlord Accreditation Scheme in Cheshire East.

-Where this is not possible, or the hazard is too severe or harm is imminent, we will serve a notice requiring action to be taken.
-We issue charges for the service of these notices (correct at 1 April 2017):
+Where this is not possible, or the hazard is too severe, or there is a high risk of imminent harm, we will serve a notice requiring action to be taken.
+We issue charges for the service of these notices (correct at 1 April 2018):

 - Hazard Awareness Notice - £nil

 - Emergency Remedial Action Notice - £342